piotrek96k/numbers-transition/README.md

 ## Introduction

-**numbers-transition** is a TypeScript/React library that provides **NumbersTransition** component for smooth transition animations between numbers.
+**numbers-transition** is a TypeScript/React library that provides the **NumbersTransition** component for smooth transition animations between numbers.

 ---